David Hand (animator): Animaland & Musical Paintbox

-Beginning in late-September 1948, Hand's Animaland and Musical Paintbox series were released to theaters in the United Kingdom.
+Beginning in late-September 1948, Hand's Animaland and Musical Paintbox series were released to theaters in the United Kingdom, with The Lion, the first Animaland short, being the first of the batch to be released on September 30 of that year.
 Later in June 1949, both of his series were released to theaters in Canada.
 Few in number, Hand's shorts were shown in theaters for only a year-and-a-half, ending their run in the United Kingdom in July 1950 and in Canada in October 1950.

 Hand's first five Animaland shorts featured the animated lives of animal species, while the remaining four of his shorts featured the leading character Ginger Nutt, a little red squirrel who lives his life with his girl Hazel Nutt and faces trouble with characters Loopy Hare, Corny Crow, and Dusty Mole.
 Ginger Nutt's first short, It's A Lovely Day, was released to theaters in England on August 11, 1949 (and in Canada a short time later).
 Hand told The Manchester Guardian that his animation team in Cookham managed experimental work with the object of a British cartoon character capable of challenging American animation audiences.
 With his contributions to British animation, Hand was honored at Buckingham Palace in 1950.

 In the early-1960s, Hand's cartoons began airing on British television for the first time in the United Kingdom.
 This lasted for decades on British television, continuing into the 2000s.
 In the Spring of 1998, most Animaland shorts made VHS distribution in the United States.